CloudM-Migrate/documentation/Getting-Started-Guides/GoogletoO365.md

 Feel free to explore and when ready select the **Orange Plus** symbol in the upper right corner and then **Create a New Project** to begin creating a migration project.

-Select the **Destination Platform** type as **Microsoft Office 365** and enter the target **Domain**.
-The **Configuration Name** is the name of the Batch you are creating, call it Test.

-Enter in the **License Key** that was provided to you and select **Continue**.

-In the first screen you'll populate the information you previously gathered for the Google source, the domain name, the service account and upload the private key.
-The **Configuration Name** is the name of the Batch you are creating, call it Test.
+Select source platform as **Google Workspace**.
+Enter the source **Domain**, **Service Account Email Address, Admin Username** and the **Private Key** you previously created.

 Select **Next** and CloudM Migrate will validate it can access the source.

-Select **Next** and then select O365 as the destination tenant you'll be migrating too.
+Select the **Destination Platform** type as **Microsoft Office 365** and enter the **Global Admin Username**, **Global Admin Password** and the **Test Username** which is the precreated test mailbox.
 At the bottom of the destination detail expand the section labeled **Platform Configuration and Provisioning** and make sure the field labeled **Usage Location** is set to the country the destination is located, by default it will be set to the United Kingdom.

-Under **Advance Settings** populate the **SharePoint Admin URL**.

-Now is when Multi-Factor Authentication will need to be disabled so CloudM Migrate can contact the destination tenant.
+Now is when Multi-Factor Authentication in O365 will need to be disabled so CloudM Migrate can contact the destination tenant.
 Typically you'll want to set the **Authentication Method** to **Modern**.

-Select **Create Azure AD Application** and then select it a second time to start the validation of the destination.
+When MFA is disabled select the **Create Azure AD Application** to generate the PFX Certificate and Tenant ID.

+Under **Advance Settings** validate the **SharePoint Admin URL** is correct.

+Select **Next** and then the destination connection will validated.

 If successful you can now re-enable Multi-Factor Authentication.

 Select **Next** and now you are able to select users to migrate.
 Select **Add items to migrate** and then **Get items from source**.